tlenz88/ChIPPy/README.md

 ## What tools do I need to run the pipeline?

-Although the ChIPPy script automatically downloads most of the necessary software/tools, depending on your system you may need to install some things manually.
+Although the ChIPPy script automatically downloads most of the necessary software/tools, depending on the system environment the user may need to install some things manually.
 The only software that requires manual installation is [**Trimmomatic**](http://www.usadellab.org/cms/?page=trimmomatic) due to compatibility issues with the java version specified in the Trimmomatic build.xml file.
 Here is a list of all the necessary tools to run the complete pipeline:

 - Python3/pip3
 - R